alibenmessaoud/examples/restclient/README.md

 Use `help <command>` to get help for a specific command.

-Note that the client is currently hard-coded to connect to a fabric on localhost, port 9000.
+N.B.: the client is currently hard-coded to connect to a fabric on localhost, port 9000.